 Time Under Tension

-The duration of the exercise and the mechanical tension are correlated.
 The longer we keep our muscle resisting the force, the higher the mechanical tension produced.

 To keep inducing and optimizing mechanical tension, we need to give our body new reasons to keep building more muscle.
 But how do we do it?